Trail notes — what is a Trans-Rhodope?

 The next seven miles or so were a blast.
 I was reaping the dividend of the previous day’s climbing with a slight but almost continuous downhill grade on smooth forest tracks, flicking the bars to slalom among potholes and puddles, catching a glimpse of two hazel grouse perched low in a pine and accompanied by the constant ‘chip, chip, chip’ of crossbills.
 It was easy to ignore that I was shivering, despite the layers, in the absence of sunshine.

-As I passed through the ski resort of Pamporovo, its tacky frontages jarring after the mellow green of the forest and the dry runs forming violent scars in the mountainside, a construction worker stared at me for a prolonged period as if I’d just handed him a warm turd.
-This was particularly unsettling having become used to the polar opposite reaction to my presence — after returning my greetings, most folk immediately returned to their business with complete apathy, as if these tiny remote hamlets were visited by a constant stream of strange-looking riders of stranger-looking bicycles with funny accents and around three phrases of Bulgarian (“good day”, “bye” and “juice” in my case).
+I passed through the ski resort of Pamporovo, its tacky frontages jarring after the mellow green of the forest and the dry runs forming violent scars in the mountainside, where a construction worker gave me a prolonged stare.
+This was notable as he polar opposite of the normal reaction to my presence so far — after returning my greetings, most folk immediately returned to their business with complete apathy, as if these tiny remote hamlets were visited by a constant stream of strange-looking riders of stranger-looking bicycles with funny accents and around three phrases of Bulgarian (“good day”, “bye” and “juice” in my case).

 It was here that the pessimistic “I’ll pay for this” superstition was reinforced as I reflected upon the morning’s earlier fun.
 As the substrate changed from free-draining sand to not-at-all-draining clay, the passage of hunters’ 4x4s and logging trucks had churned the tracks into quagmires of thick, sticky mud and deep opaque puddles.
 As with the times when I was crawling under branches or scaling loose cliff faces with the bike on one shoulder, I don’t have any images of the worst of these traverses since I would have been desperately hanging on to the bike and trying to remain upright.